 More Likely Than Not: The Standard in Civil Cases

 When personal injury and wrongful death cases make it to a jury, one thing is certain: the plaintiffs and defendants will present a lot of evidence.
-And it’s natural that each side will only put on evidence that helps their side.
-The jury’s job is not to determine who presents the most evidence, but to decide which evidence is more credible.
+And it's natural that each side will only put on evidence that helps their side.
+The jury's job is not to determine who presents the most evidence, but to decide whose evidence is more credible.

-Conceivably, a jury might believe that the defendant hurt the plaintiff, the accident was the defendant’s fault, and all the alleged damages the plaintiff has claimed are accurate.
-Alternatively, the jury may believe the plaintiff’s case is a joke.
-But at the end of the day, the jury may not completely believe either parties’ arguments or evidence, and deliver a verdict that's somewhat equivocal.
+Conceivably, a jury might believe that the defendant hurt the plaintiff, the accident was the defendant's fault, and all the alleged damages the plaintiff has claimed are accurate.
+Alternatively, the jury may believe the plaintiff's case is a joke.
+Or, at the end of the day, the jury may not completely believe either parties' arguments or evidence, and deliver a verdict that's somewhat equivocal.
 That's actually quite common.

-After all, there are two sides to every story and if a case makes it all the way to trial, then both sides are reasonably confident in their version of events is at least plausible.
-Assuming, as is likely, that neither side's account is clearly baseless, the jury then has to decide who’s more likely right.
+After all, there are two sides to every story, and if a case makes it all the way to trial, then both sides likely have some reason to be confident that their version of events is at least plausible.
+Assuming, as is likely, that neither side's account is clearly baseless, the jury then has to decide who's story is more likely to be correct.

-In this article, we’ll talk about what benchmark the jury must use to decide if the plaintiff wins or loses at trial.
+In this article, we'll talk about what benchmark the jury must use to decide whether the plaintiff wins or loses at trial.

 Questions Answered on This Page:

-- What is “preponderance of the evidence” in a personal injury case?
+- What is the preponderance of the evidence standard in a personal injury case?

-- How does the plaintiff’s burden of proof relate to preponderance of the evidence?
+- How does the plaintiff's burden of proof relate to the preponderance of the evidence standard?

 The plaintiff must put on more credible evidence than the defendant